Skip to content

 Area: Diffusion Models / AI Safety

-Keywords: Concept Erasure, Text-to-Image Generation, Benchmarking, Implicit Prompts, Bias Evaluation
+Keywords: Concept Erasure, Text-to-Image Generation, Benchmark, Implicit Prompt, Bias Evaluation

 TL;DR

 The EMMA benchmark is proposed to systematically evaluate concept erasure methods for T2I models across five dimensions (erasing ability, retaining ability, efficiency, quality, and bias) with 12 metrics.
-Covering 206 concept categories across 5 domains, it reveals for the first time the shallow erasure nature and bias amplification issues of existing methods under implicit prompts.
+Covering 206 concept categories across 5 domains, it reveals for the first time the "shallow erasure" nature of existing methods under implicit prompts and the issue of bias amplification.

 Background & Motivation